A Landlocked Lighthouse In Central Minnesota Trades Shoreline Views For Treetops

 And no matter what the season, the scenery is spectacular.
 But instead of ships in the distance you see silos.
 And endless waves are replaced by endless woods.

 “We’ve been married for 32 years and I always think whatever project we are on is our last project, but we never seem to be done.
-So we’ll see if this is the last project,” Donna said.MORE NEWS: Maple Grove Man Gets 5 Years For Fraudulently Applying For COVID-19 Business Relief
+So we’ll see if this is the last project,” Donna said.MORE NEWS: How Are Store Brands Different From Name Brands?

 The Lange’s rent out Stoney Ridge Lighthouse and have it listed on VRBO.
 They wanted to thank friends and neighbors who lent a hand with the construction at various times.